sws2apps/sws2apps-docs/organized/docs/app-overview/welcome-to-organized.md

 When it comes to benefits in real-life situations, consider the following: Reduced stress for every congregation member, hundreds of hours saved for appointed brothers, streamlined digital processes with way less waste, improved speed of collaboration, and enhanced convenience for all.

-To explore Organized concept, features and its benefits a more visual format, feel free to visit our [About Organized](https://about.organized-app.com) webpage — an ideal resource to introduce Organized to others, or view video tutorials on you [YouTube channel](https://www.youtube.com/@organized-app).
+To explore the Organized concept, features, and its benefits in a more visual format, feel free to visit our [About Organized](https://about.organized-app.com) webpage — an ideal resource to introduce Organized to others, or view video tutorials on our [YouTube channel](https://www.youtube.com/@organized-app).

 ## How Organized is different compared to other theocratic apps?